Data protection

 What data is stored by reCAPTCHA?

-- Referrer URL (the address of the page the visitor has come from)
+- Referrer URL (the address of the page from which the visitor comes)

-- Information on the operating system (the software that enables the operation of your computers.
-Popular operating systems are Windows, Mac OS X or Linux)
+- Information about the operating system (the software that enables the operation of your computer.
+Known operating systems are Windows, Mac OS X, or Linux)

-- Cookies (small text files that save data in your browser)
+- Cookies (small text files that store data in your browser)

-- Mouse and keyboard behaviour (every action you take with your mouse or keyboard is stored)
+- Mouse and keyboard behavior (every action you perform with the mouse or keyboard is stored)

-- Date and language settings (the language and date you have set on your PC is saved)
+- Date and language settings (which language or date you have preset on your PC is stored)

-- All Javascript objects (JavaScript is a programming language that allows websites to adapt to the user.
-JavaScript objects can collect all kinds of data under one name)
+- All JavaScript objects (JavaScript is a programming language that allows websites to adapt to the user.
+JavaScript objects can collect all kinds of data under a name)

-- Screen resolution (shows how many pixels the image display consists of)
+- Screen resolution (indicates how many pixels the image representation consists of)

-For tracking purposes, all these cookies require a unique identifier.
+The following cookies are used by reCAPTCHA: We refer to the Google reCAPTCHA demo version at https://www.google.com/recaptcha/api2/demoAll these cookies require a unique identifier for tracking purposes.
 Here is a list of cookies that Google reCAPTCHA has set in the demo version:

 Name: IDE